SnowyMouse/invader/CONTRIBUTING.md

 - Besides counters, variables, function names, and type names should be self-explanatory

 #### Comment conventions
+These apply to comments and when to comment.

 - Implementation code that is non-trivial or non-self explanatory should have commenting to indicate what it does
     - A good way to think about this: In 10 years, you might not be here to explain what your code does.
 Can anyone with decent amount of programming experience easily understand your code?